 - have participated in the production, manufacture or distribution of the infringing copies, other products or services.

-In order to reduce the duty to provide information to a reasonable level, a commercial scope of the respective actions is also required for a claim against third parties.
-To secure a legitimate interest in a claim, there must also be an obvious infringement of rights.
+In order to reduce the duty to provide information to a reasonable level, a claim against third parties also requires a commercial scope of the respective actions.
+In order to secure a legitimate interest in a claim, there must also be an obvious infringement of the law.
 Alternatively, the infringer must have already been sued.

 The scope of the right to information in copyright law

-If the requirements of section 101 para.
-1 or 2 UrhG, the scope of the duty to provide information is determined in accordance with § 101 para.
-3 UrhG: According to this, the defendant is initially obliged to provide information about the origin and distribution channel of the copies.
+If the requirements of Section 101 (1) or (2) UrhG are successfully demonstrated, the scope of the duty to provide information is determined in accordance with Section 101 (3) UrhG: According to this, the defendant is initially obliged to provide information about the origin and distribution channel of the copies.
 Specifically, this includes the names and addresses of the manufacturers, suppliers and other previous owners of the copies.
-Furthermore, the infringer or third party must provide information on the quantities and prices of the copies.
+Furthermore, the infringer or third party must provide information on the quantities and prices of the reproductions.

 To protect the party obliged to provide information, the scope of the right to information is limited to precisely this information.
 In particular, the infringer does not have to provide detailed business documents.
-As a rule, the information listed in Section 101 para.
-3 UrhG should be sufficient.
+As a rule, the information specified in Section 101 para.
+3 UrhG is sufficient.

 § 101a UrhG: The right of presentation and inspection